 Showing all 6 results

-Apples are crisp, crunchy, and nutritious fruits with juicy and delicious pomaceous flesh.
+Apples are one of the most popular fruits.
+Their characteristic are very attractive.
+From the crisp and crunchy texture, to their juicy and nutritious nature.
+This delicious pomaceous fruit is a staple for the home orchard.
 The skin is smooth and full of vitamins.
 Seeds are small and located in the center of the fruit.
 Fuji Apple is the most popular sweet apple.
 Gala is a popular variety that smaller fruit.
 Granny smith is the tart green variety.

 Apple trees are easy to grow and can be kept relatively small to moderate size with regular pruning.
 Springtime brings an amazing flush of whitish blossoms, and simple dark green leaves.
 Fruits ripen during the Summer months, and can be eaten fresh off the tree, used in culinary and baking, juiced, dried, and can stored to be used later.
 It feels great to pick the fruits of your an apple tree you’ve cared for.
 Trees bear young and heavily.